Lemoncode/react-promise-tracker/readme.md

 + ,'sampleArea');
 ```

-Wrap the component with the areas:
+Wrap the component with the area:

 ```diff
 import React, { Component } from 'react';